-In May, Congress announced that the interest rates for federal student loans would be increasing.
-Starting effective July 1st, 2017 the rate for Direct Subsidized and Direct Unsubsidized Loans for undergraduate students will rise to 4.45%.
+In May, Congress announced that the federal student loan interest rates would be increasing.
+Starting effective July 1st, 2017 the rate for Direct Subsidized Loans and Direct Unsubsidized Loans for undergraduate students will rise to 4.45%.
 For graduate students, the increase is going up to 6%.

 What it Means for Borrowers

 Starting July 1st, student borrowers who take out federal loans can expect to be repaying more money than before, due to an increased interest rate.
-Therefore, it is more important than ever before to properly plan for funding a college education, exploring all financial options, and budgeting smartly.
+Therefore, it is more important than ever before to properly plan to fund a college education, prioritize your financial aid options, and budget smartly.

 What about Private Loans?

-Before the rate hike, it was always strongly suggested that students pursue federal loans before considering private loans—as federal loans had lower interest rates and more flexible repayment plans.
+Before the rate hike, it was always strongly suggested that students pursue a federal loan before considering a private student loan—as federal loans had lower interest rates and more flexible repayment plans.
 Now, however, that advice may not be as heavily stressed.

 Though the interest rates are indeed higher, federal loans still have more flexible repayment plans than their private loan counterparts.
 Private loans, however, may now be a more affordable option for students.